-The Cycle 2-3 Statewide guidelines for the 2015-2017 two-year program of projects (covering state fiscal years 2019/20 and 2020/21) were adopted on March 26, 2015 March 17, 2016 by the CTC.
-This second program of projects must be adopted by the CTC by December 2015.
-SubsequentEach programs of projects must be adopted no later than April 1 of each odd-numbered year; however, the CTC may alternatively elect to adopt a program annually.
+The Cycle 3 Statewide guidelines for the 2017 two-year program of projects (covering state fiscal years 2019/20 and 2020/21) were adopted on March 17, 2016 by the CTC.
+Each program of projects must be adopted no later than April 1 of each odd-numbered year; however, the CTC may alternatively elect to adopt a program annually.

-The following schedule lists the major milestones for the development and adoption of the 2015-2017 Active Transportation Program ATP:
+The following schedule lists the major milestones for the development and adoption of the 2017 ATP:

-- FCOG DRAFT ATP Regional Guidelines to TTC/PAC for approval May 15, 2015 May 13, 2016 - CTC adopts ATP Fund Estimate March 26, 2015 May 18, 2016 - FCOG DRAFT ATP Regional Guidelines to FCOG Policy Board for adoption May 28, 2015 May 26, 2016
+- FCOG DRAFT ATP Regional Guidelines to TTC/PAC for approval May 13, 2016 - CTC adopts ATP Fund Estimate May 18, 2016 - FCOG DRAFT ATP Regional Guidelines to FCOG Policy Board for adoption May 26, 2016 - Submit FCOG ATP Regional Guidelines to CTC June 1, 2016 - CTC approves or rejects FCOG Final ATP Regional Guidelines June 29-30, 2016 - Regional Competitive FCOG ATP Call for Projects July 1-September 15, 2016

-- Submit FCOG ATP Regional Guidelines to CTC June 1, 20152016 - CTC approves or rejects FCOG Final ATP Regional Guidelines June 24 25, 2015 June 29-30, 2016 - Regional Competitive FCOG ATP Call for Projects June 26-August 7, 2015 July 1-September 15, 2016 - CTC staff recommendation for statewide portions of the ATP September 15, 2015 October 28, 2016 - FCOG Multidisciplinary Advisory Group reviews and scores regional level projects September 15-23, 2015November 2, 2016 - CTC adopts statewide ATP program of projects October 21 22, 2015 December 7-8, 2016 - o Projects not selected in statewide program compete in the FCOG Regional ATP - FCOG selected draft project list to TTC/PAC for recommendation of approval October 9, 2015 January 13, 2017 - FCOG selected draft project list to FCOG Policy Board for adoption October 29, 2015 January 26, 2017 - Deadline for MPO project programming recommendations to CTC November 16, 2015 January 27, 2017 - CTC adopts MPO selected projects December 9-10, 2015 March 2017 - FCOG programs selected ATP projects as an amendment to the 2015-2017 FTIP-February 2015end of Spring/ early Summer 2017
+- CTC staff recommendation for statewide portions of the ATP October 28, 2016 - FCOG Multidisciplinary Advisory Group reviews and scores regional level projects November 2, 2016 - CTC adopts statewide ATP program of projects December 7-8, 2016 - Projects not selected in statewide program compete in the FCOG Regional ATP - FCOG selected draft project list to TTC/PAC for recommendation of approval January 13, 2017 - FCOG selected draft project list to FCOG Policy Board for adoption January 26, 2017 - Deadline for MPO project programming recommendations to CTC January 27, 2017 - CTC adopts MPO selected projects March 2017 - FCOG programs selected ATP projects as an amendment to the 2017 FTIP--end of Spring/ early Summer 2017